top of page

 AID STATIONS

 Aid stations will be available along each of the routes.
 The location of each station is shown on the route maps listed on the ROUTES page.
-The aid stations will not have portajohns, but there are pit toilets available at various places along the routes.
+The Buck Bald aid station at mile 26 on Saturday's race routes will have a portajohn.
+The other aid stations will not have portajohns, but there are pit toilets available at various places along the routes.
 Toilet locations are noted on the route maps.
 Please note that drop bags, support crews and spectators are not allowed on the course.

 Bike.jpg